cyrus19901/bittrex.github.io/api/websocket/index.md

 Below, users may find best practices for the most common API scenarios.
 By implementing these recommendations, customers using API may ensure timely access to account and exchange data while minimizing the possibility of being throttled due to improper use or blacklisted due to suspected malicious behavior.

 ### Obtaining Order and Balance Status
-Instead of polling the REST-based account and market APIs for open order and balance information, developers should use the WS API and subscribe to account-level data, detailed in **WS API Overview**.
+Instead of polling the REST-based account and market APIs for open order and balance information, developers should use the WS API and subscribe to account-level data, detailed in [WS API Overview](#ws-api-overview).

 ### Tracking an Order Book
 Many users poll the REST API as quickly as possible for updated order data.
 At very high call rates, the API most often returns the same data because we only update it **_once per second_**.
-By using the WS API�s `QueryExchangeState` and `SubscribeToExchangeDeltas` functions, developers can maintain their own copies of one or more order books.
+By using the WS API's `QueryExchangeState` and `SubscribeToExchangeDeltas` functions, developers can maintain their own copies of one or more order books.

 ## WS API Overview
 The Bittrex Websocket API is implemented using [SignalR](https://www.asp.net/signalr), and while several SignalR clients exist for different languages, if one is not available for your environment, you will need to write one.